MatthijsKamstra/haxenode/haxenode/why.md

 Pass objects between different platforms using remoting classes from the same codebase.
 Successful de-serialization makes remoting between platforms elegant and fast.

 ## Benefits type checking
 Strict type checking &amp; compile-time checks allows you to catch errors before testing in the browser or vm.
-This means a faster workflow for dynamically typed targets (like JavaScript).
+This means a faster work-flow for dynamically typed targets (like JavaScript).

 ## ECMA style programming
 ECMA style programming for client-side, server-side &amp; desktop.
 The Haxe syntax is familiar to those coming from ActionScript and JavaScript.